iotaledger/goshimmer/docs/tooling/webAPI_clientLib.md

 ## GET and POST

-Two methods are currently employed.
+Two methods are currently used.
 First, with `GET` we register a new GET route for a handler function.
 The handler is accessed via the address `path`.
 The handler for a GET method can set the node to perform certain actions.
 ```
 webapi.Server().GET("path", HandlerFunc)
 ```